Bilingual

 Rights and permissions

-Authors Asma Asadi *
+Authors A. Asadi *

-Abstract (89 Views)
+Abstract (252 Views)

 Findings: The results showed that all indicators influencing the organization of the Gisum coastal strip were valid and reliable.
 Factor loadings exceeded 0.70, AVE values ranged from 0.64 to 0.71, and CR values ranged from 0.80 to 0.88.
 The indicator "Environmental Behavior of Tourists" had the highest factor loading, while "Ecological and Social Justice" demonstrated strong reliability.
-Thematic analysis in the qualitative section led to the extraction of four main themes: managerial strategies, institutional requirements, the role of local communities, and a sustainable development framework.
+Thematic analysis in the qualitative section led to the extraction of four main themes: Managerial strategies, institutional requirements, the role of local communities, and a sustainable development framework.
 A conceptual model was developed based on the causal relationships among these themes.

 Keywords: